Red-rumped woodpecker: Breeding

 The red-rumped woodpecker's breeding season varies geographically, for instance between December and February or March in Panama, February to March in northern Venezuela, and apparently at least July to September in Ecuador.
 It excavates a nest cavity in a living tree or palm, typically between 3 and 8 m above the ground.
 The clutch size is two or three eggs.
 The incubation period, time to fledging, and details of parental care are not known.

 Vocal and non-vocal sounds

 The red-rumped woodpecker's most frequent vocalization is "a rather slow series of nasal and emphatic calls, 'kénh kenh kenh kenh'."
 It also makes a nasal "keer", "mewing 'wih' or 'kwee' in...ventriloquial series", and a "repeated 'kee-yik kee-yik'."
 Its drumming is "rapid, noisy, [and] often prolonged".

 Status

 The IUCN has assessed the red-rumped woodpecker as being of Least Concern.
 It has an extremely large range and an estimated population of at least a half million mature individuals.
 The latter, however, is believed to be decreasing.
 No immediate threats have been identified.
 It occurs in several national parks and preserves and is considered uncommon to fairly common in different parts of its range.
-"Generally inconspicuous, possibly overlooked, but presence often revealed by sound of its frequent pecking and hammering."
+"Generally inconspicuous, possibly overlooked, but presence often revealed by the sound of its frequent pecking and hammering."